-Although the pandemic forced the postponement of the new Wheatley five-year strategy, Your Home, Your Community, Your Future, we drew heavily on its content from the outset, embedding quickly a flexible new service model based on home working and digital innovation to support households in hardship in lockdown.
+Although the pandemic forced the postponement of the new Wheatley five-year strategy, Your Home, Your Community.
+Your Future, we drew heavily on its content from the outset, embedding quickly a flexible new service model based on home working and digital innovation to support households in hardship in lockdown.

-The new operating model involved hundreds of housing, property-management and support staff being equipped to work from home.
-It is testimony to the excellence of the I.T.
-Team, for example, that the Customer Service Centre never missed a beat in moving from a traditional call centre set-up to all operators and advisors working from home.
+The new operating model involved hundreds of housing, properly-management and support staff being equipped to work from home.
+It is testimony to the excellence of the LT.
+Team, for example, that the Customer Service Centre never missed a best in moving from a traditional call centre setup to all operators and advisors working from home.